 STEP 4: The student can submit a written appeal to the Office of Academic Affairs.
 In the appeal, the student provides their prior notification letter and also addresses one or both of the following issues for appeal:

 - new evidence that was not reviewed in prior steps and/or

 - any evidence that the review process was improper or unfair.

 An appeal that does not clearly identify one or both of the issues listed above shall be dismissed without further consideration.
-The Vice President for Academic Affairs will make an initial assessment of an appeal after reviewing the incident file and, if necessary, by communicating with relevant parties such as staff or administrators.
+The Provost will make an initial assessment of an appeal after reviewing the incident file and, if necessary, by communicating with relevant parties such as staff or administrators.
 For a valid appeal request, the Office of Academic Affairs will convene an Appeal Committee consisting of

-- Vice President for Academic Affairs (or designee), will serve as Chair,
+- Chief Academic Officer (or designee), will serve as Chair,

 - Dean (or administrative designee) of each of the colleges, and

 - two full-time faculty members appointed by the Faculty Council who teach outside of the department of the student, have had minimal academic interaction with the student, and who have been at the Doane University at least one year.